South End Zone Renovation: Opening Fall 2022

 The renovation will create revenue streams that will help provide support and service to student–athletes in all 23 Badger sports.

-Until the project’s construction can be put up for competitive bid the actual cost is unable to be determined.
-The project will be funded with a combination of state bonded dollars, privately fundraised dollars, and dollars associated with new premium seating options.
+The project will be funded with a combination of state bonded dollars, privately fundraised dollars and dollars associated with new premium seating.

 Will the architectural integrity and history of Camp Randall Stadium and the UW Field House be preserved?